AIDASoft/podio/tests/schema_evolution/code_gen/README.md

 test will use the `RNTuple{Writer,Reader}` instead of the default `ROOT{Writer,Reader}`.

+If the `NO_EVOLUTION_CHECKS` argument / flag is passed the code generation for the new model will not take into account the old model yaml defintion.
+Hence, there will be no checks on whether the evolution is actually supported at the moment.
+This makes it possible to write checks that ensure certain behavior even if the evolution is not supported.

 To avoid re-generating the datamodel again for the same check with different backends, the `NO_GENERATE_MODELS` flag can be passed to `ADD_SCHEMA_EVOLUTION_TEST`.